lgatto/2017_11_12_OpenCon_Berlin/slides.md

 <hr />

 - There are too many fights to pick - **pick your battles**
-- There are multiple ways to fight any battle, and often several are needed in parallel.
-- Official path and community efforts.
+- There are multiple ways to fight any battle, and often several are needed in parallel: official procedure and open community efforts.

 ##